 What colors must table tennis rubbers have?

-According to all the rules of table tennis, there must be one black and one red rubber.
-So, if you are not buying a ready-made racket, be careful when ordering rubbers to be of different colors.
+According to all the table tennis rules, one black and one red rubber must be.
+So, if you are not buying a ready-made racket, be careful when ordering different colors rubbers.

-They must also have rubbers in different colors so that the opponent can recognize the difference.
+They must also have different-colored rubbers so the opponent can recognize the difference.